What to Do with Aggressive Roosters?

 rooster attack

-• You are not the same species as the rooster and so the same rules are not going to apply to you.
-The aggressive rooster is going to try to put you on the same level as him and it is going to be your job to rise above.
-Whatever tactic you decide to employ in taming your aggressive rooster your goal should be to show the rooster that you are in control.
-It is not always about asserting overt dominance.
-Sometimes it is simply about showing that there is a difference between humans and roosters and the humans are in charge.
+Whatever tactic you decide to employ in taming your aggressive rooster, your goal should be to show the rooster that you are in control.
+It’s not always about asserting overt dominance.
+Sometimes it is simply about showing that there is a difference between humans and roosters, and the humans are in charge.

-• It is important not to show fear.
+It is important not to show fear.
 You should not be afraid of your rooster anyway; however, it makes sense to be nervous if you have experienced aggression in the past.
-Do not let your rooster know that you are feeling nervous or afraid.
-You will want to demonstrate that you are in control of the situation which means remaining calm, cool, and collected when approaching any one of these tactics for aggressive rooster taming.
+Do not let your rooster know that you are feeling anxious or afraid.

-• Your goal should never be to fight the aggressive rooster.
-While there are techniques for asserting dominance, you are not trying to start or pick a fight with the rooster or to engage in the same type of fight with the rooster that he is engaging in with you.
-Roosters are not inherently dangerous creatures although they may injure one another or a human, and so you should not view this as a life or death struggle.
-What happens next is always entirely in your hands.
+Your goal should never be to fight the aggressive rooster.
+While there are techniques for asserting dominance, you are not trying to start or pick a fight with the rooster or engage in the same type of fight that the rooster is engaging in with you.

-• Finally, you should avoid walking directly toward your rooster or staring directly at him.
+Finally, you should avoid walking directly toward your rooster or staring straight at him.
 These are actions that your rooster may perceive to be challenges or threats.
 On the other hand, if you walk on eggshells trying to avoid your rooster, he will most certainly know you’re afraid of him.

 If your aggressive rooster is pecking at you and acting disrespectfully toward you, he is showing you he thinks he is the boss.
 You need to establish that it is actually the other way around.